MoceanAPI/monday-item/README.md

 No, it’s necessary to purchase a dedicated number, such as a Toll-Free Number, and complete the use case verification process.

 12. **How do I go about obtaining or purchasing a Toll Free Number in the US/Canada?**
-a) Complete the number registration form available [here](https://docs.google.com/document/d/1I37LP5jF4fnpno9FUcvcQ0p06oGtOqhZ/edit)
+1) Complete the number registration form available [here](https://docs.google.com/document/d/1I37LP5jF4fnpno9FUcvcQ0p06oGtOqhZ/edit)
-b) Proceed with the payment.
+2) Proceed with the payment.
-c) After your registration is accepted and approved, you’ll be able to send and receive SMS using your Toll Free Number.
+3) After your registration is accepted and approved, you’ll be able to send and receive SMS using your Toll Free Number.

 13. **What is the expected timeframe for number approval?**
 Yes, it is possible.
 We would need a LoA (Letter of Agency) signed to allow us to take over the SMS part of the number.